redfin/react-server/docs/data-proposal.md

 1. **Passing Props Down Through the Component Tree Is Not That Bad**.
 This is probably the most controversial thing I believe.
 I agree that it’d be nicer not to pass down props, and I would love to have Relay’s solution to the problem if I had a magic wand.
 However, in a practical matter I don’t think it’s that difficult to manage: most changes that are made to endpoints (like adding a field to CorgiHome) will filter down automatically through the component tree without changing anything, our component trees aren’t generally that deep, and prop passing code is not particularly hard to write or understand when you do need to add it.

-# Key Concepts: Stores, State, Actions, and Root Components.
+# Key Concepts: Stores, State, Actions, and Root Elements.

-Having outlined the basic principles, let's look at the key concepts of this proposal: Stores, State, Actions, and Root Components.
+Having outlined the basic principles, let's look at the key concepts of this proposal: Stores, State, Actions, and Root Elements.

-*Root Components* are mounted React components that are at the root of their render tree (i.e. React components currently in the document that had "React.render" called on them.)
+*Root Elements* are mounted React elements that are at the root of their render tree (i.e. React elements currently in the document that had "React.render" called on them.)
 Root State is passed into them as props.
-There can be multiple Root Components in a page (as when `getElements` returns an array in Triton).
+There can be multiple Root Elements in a page (as when `getElements` returns an array in Triton).

 *State* is an object representing the state of a Store at any particular point in time.
 It is separate from the Store in that it does not respond to Actions.
-The State from the various Stores is bundled up into Root State and passed to Root Components; Stores are *not* passed to Root Components.
+The State from the various Stores is bundled up into Root State and passed to Root Elements; Stores are *not* passed to Root Elements.
 Ideally, State would be an immutable data structure, but it can be mutable.

-*Root State* is an aggregation of one or more States from one or more Stores in the App that is then passed into a Root Component.
-Note that there can be multiple Root States, because there can be multiple Root Components in a page.
+*Root State* is an aggregation of one or more States from one or more Stores in the App that is then passed into a Root Element.
+Note that there can be multiple Root States, because there can be multiple Root Elements in a page.

 *Stores* are objects that hold State and manage the changes to the State.

-*Actions* are events that fire from components anywhere in the render tree.
+*Actions* are events that fire from elements anywhere in the render tree.
 Stores listen to Actions and potentially mutate State in response.

 With these terms, let's chart out what a typical data flow would look like: